-long timescale (Bontemps et al., 2013).
-The trends in radial growth and in WD reported for many species could lead to such deviations between the actual WD and the modelled or implicit WD.
-In this context, a local calibration would reduce such errors but cannot solve the problem of the variations between years and between trees.

-The anticorrelation between ring width and wood density seems to be a general feature in Norway spruce according to the literature (e.g. Lindström, 1996; Dutilleul et al., 1998) but the phenomenon is not limited to this species (Babst et al., 2014a).
+The trends in radial growth and in WD reported for many species could lead to such - deviations between the actual WD and the modelled or implicit WD.
+In this context, a local calibration would reduce such errors but cannot solve the problem of the - variations between years and between trees. - 498 The anticorrelation between ring width and wood density seems to be a general 499 feature in Norway spruce according to the literature (e.g. Olesen, 1976; Lindström, 500 1996; Dutilleul et al., 1998) but the phenomenon is not limited to this species (Babst 501 et al., 2014).
 The attenuation therefore probably occurs at a large scale.
-The between-tree variability in the relationship has also been reported in several studies and probably is a widespread feature with potentially large consequences on the error of annual biomass increment predictions, as demonstrated by this study.
-The fact that the trees used to assess both the wood density variations and to model the volume increment came from the same site as those used for the error estimations has ruled out the issues of using locally inappropriate models.
+The between-502 tree variability in the relationship has also been reported in several studies and 503 probably is a widespread feature with potentially large consequences on the error of 504 annual biomass increment predictions, as demonstrated by this study.
+The fact that the 505 trees used to assess both the wood density variations and to model the volume 506 increment came from the same site as those used for the error estimations has ruled out the issues of using locally inappropriate models.
 Additional errors should be considered in practice when using models that may not be locally valid.

-4.2 Prediction uncertainty
+4.2 Predictions uncertainty

-The inventory-based or tree-ring-based estimations of annual biomass production or carbon uptake are often used for comparisons against other methods such as remote sensing, vegetation models or eddy covariance (Beck et al., 2011; Bunn et al., 2013; Babst et al., 2014a).
-To be conclusive, the benchmarking however supposes that prediction errors are known or can be estimated.
-High prediction errors would invalidate the biometric approaches but the errors are not always accounted for.
-Analytical solutions are indeed not always available to estimate the errors of the allometric models, and their estimation remains very complex or based on assumptions.
+510 The inventory-based or tree-ring-based estimations of annual biomass production or 511 carbon uptake are often used for comparisons against other methods such as remote 512 sensing, vegetation models or eddy covariance (Beck et al., 2011; Bunn et al. 2013; 513 Babst et al., 2014a).
+To be conclusive, the benchmarking however supposes that 514 prediction errors are known or can be estimated.
+High prediction errors would 515 invalidate the biometric approaches but the errors are not always accounted for.
+516 Analytical solutions are indeed not always available to estimate the errors of the 517 allometric models, and their estimation remains very complex or based on 518 assumptions.
 In the case of the biomass increment, the error results from the combination of several models, and the estimation is even more challenging.
 The use of the MCMC framework here avoids the cumbersome analytical approximations for prediction variances (e.g. Wutzler et al., 2008).

-The prediction interval at plot level was on average between 20 and 40 % of the predicted biomass increment value.
-The uncertainty related to the regression parameters was only about 10% for both models.
-Reduced variance may be inherent to the use of local trees and the Bayesian modelling method (Zapata-Cuartas et al., 2012) but these values are similar to those found by Nickless et al. (2011) for biomass estimations following a parametric approach - as opposed to the MCMC method used here.
-Unlike our results, this study did not however include the random tree-level variations, which appeared to be quite an important source of uncertainty.
+The prediction interval at plot level was on average between 20 and 40% of the predicted biomass increment value.
+The uncertainty related to the regression parameters were about 10% only for both models.
+Reduced variance may be inherent to the use of local trees and the Bayesian modelling (Zapata-Cuartas et al., 2012) but these values are similar to those found by Nickless et al. (2011) for biomass estimations following a parametric approach -as opposed to the MCMC method used here.
+Unlike our results, this study did however not include the random tree-level variations, which appeared to be quite an important source of uncertainty.
 Indeed, accounting for random tree-level variations in the relation between wood density and ring width increased the prediction interval of the tree-level biomass increment drastically (i.e. decreased the prediction confidence), by a factor of 5.
 Further errors related to the residual non-explained variance, were, in comparison, very small.
 Consequently, the prediction interval of the biomass annual increment at plot level increased twofold by accounting for the random-tree effects.
 Hence, the contribution of WD to the prediction error of the biomass increment was much larger than that of the volume increment model.